 The Home and Business Decorating Contest requires a registration form which will be available on this website.
 Decorated Homes are judged by out-of-town judges in Most Patriotic, Attractive, Creative, and Original categories and an award for the best Decorated Business.

+The Celebration is Monday, July 4, 2016.
 Our day begins at 7:30 am at Euclid Ave. and Mt.
-Vernon St. with a Flag Raising Ceremony by the Boy and Girl Scouts.
+Vernon St. with the reading of the Declaration of Independence at the Memorial Plaza.
+Then at 7:45, the Flag Raising Ceremony by the Boy and Girl Scouts.
 Fire Department and Emergency Units present their personnel and equipment for inspection.

 The Civic Parade steps off promptly at 11:30 at Preston St. and Hudson Ave..
 A Grand Marshal, selected from our community, leads the parade.
 Fraternal and village organizations, youth and sporting associations, bands and visitors march with pride.
 Village residents and visitors have enjoyed this event for over a century.
 Thousands participate and even more enjoy this magnificent parade from the sidelines.
 Again, awards are presented in numerous categories.